JonasMelo21/Numerical-Analysis-Studies/chapter2/section03/exercises/ex09/README.md

 ## Solution Letter C:

-The plot indicates that the root is approximately 1.75 The code for the algorithm implementation is [here](ex09c.c)
+The plot indicates that the root is approximately 0.5 AND 1 The code for the algorithm implementation is [here](ex09c.c)

 ![plot](plotC1.png)